gramineproject/graphene/Documentation/manpages/gsc.rst

 :command:`gsc info-image` -- retrieve information about graphenized Docker image
 --------------------------------------------------------------------------------

-Retrieves Intel SGX relevant infomration about the graphenized Docker image such as the ``MRENCLAVE`` and ``MRSIGNER`` for each application in the Docker image.
+Retrieves Intel SGX relevant information about the graphenized Docker image such as the MRENCLAVE and MRSIGNER measurements for each application in the Docker image.

 Synopsis: